nychealth/EH-dataportal/content/key-topics/airquality/nyccas/map-text.md

     year.

-    - Recently, higher levels of PM<sub>2.5</sub> have been seen at sites with nearby commercial cooking grills/charbroilers and traffic emissions.
+    - Recently, higher levels of PM<sub>2.5</sub> have been seen at sites with nearby commercial cooking grills and charbroilers and traffic emissions.
 This is largely due to buildings using cleaner fuels for heating and therefore emitting less PM<sub>2.5</sub> than when NYCCAS began monitoring.